yahoojp-marketing/ydn-api-documents/docs/en/api_reference/services/ReportDefinitionService.md

 The URL is valid in the first 5 minutes after the status becomes COMPLETED.
 - Any ad data without actual performance is not output for all report types.
 - Report download jobs will be automatically deleted after a week (7 days) from requested.
+ -TC-CI-00000073 is the geo code that shows "Other".
+It cannot be obtained by getGeographicLocation of DictionaryService, and cannot be specified as geo targeting.

 #### Operation
 Describes operations provided by ReportDefinitionService.